irbull/rt-charter/rt-charter.md

 RT Project Charter
 =====
 This charter was developed in accordance with the [Eclipse Development Process](http://wiki.eclipse.org/Development_Resources/HOWTO/Proposal_Phase) and outlines the mission, scope, organization, and development process for the Eclipse Runtime Project (RT).
 This document extends the [Eclipse Standard Top-Level Charter v1.1(http://www.eclipse.org/projects/dev_process/Eclipse_Standard_TopLevel_Charter_v1.1.php), and includes the required content and overrides which follow.
 It is anticipated that as the standard charter is updated, this charter will incorporate the changes and make adjustments as seen fit by the PMC, and with approval from the EMO and board of directors.

 Overview
 -------
 Since the creation of the Eclipse Rich Client Platform (RCP) and the adoption of Equinox and OSGi in 2004, interest in and use of Eclipse technologies in runtime scenarios has been steadily increasing.
 Initially, the focus of these runtime efforts was on desktop or client technologies.
-The community has steadily found new and innovative uses for Equinox and the Eclipse platform in areas such as [devices](http://www.eclipse.org/ercp/), [rich internet applications](http://www.eclipse.org/rap/) and [servers](http://www.eclipse.org/equinox/server/).
+The community has steadily found new and innovative uses for Eclipse Technology in areas such as [servlet containers](http://www.eclipse.org/jetty/), [rich internet applications](http://www.eclipse.org/rap/) and [servers](http://www.eclipse.org/equinox/server/).

 RT is an open source collaborative software development project dedicated to supporting and enhancing these efforts and providing a generic, extensible, standards-based runtime platform.